arafato/alicloud-core-concepts-book/manuscript/governance.md

 ```
 acs:oss::<account-id>:mybucket/myfile.dat
 ```
+{id: ch-gov-users-and-policies-bp}
 ### Best Practices
+To help secure your Alibaba Cloud account follow these recommendations for Alibaba Cloud Resource Access Management:
+- **Lock Away Your Root Credentials:**
+You use an access key (an access key ID and secret access key) to make programmatic requests to Alibaba Cloud.
+However, do not use your root user access key.
+The access key for your root user gives full access to all your resources for all Alibaba Cloud services, including your billing information.
+You cannot reduce the permissions associated with your Alibaba Cloud account root user access key.

+Therefore, protect your root user access key like you would your credit card numbers or any other sensitive secret.
+Unless you do not absolutely need a root access keys never create them in the first place.
+If you do have one, delete them.
+You can check at [https://usercenter.console.aliyun.com](https://usercenter.console.aliyun.com) whether according keys have been defined.

+- **Create Individual RAM Users:**
+Don't use your Alibaba Cloud account root user credentials to access any cloud service or resource, and don't give your credentials to anyone else.
+Instead, create individual users for anyone who needs access to your cloud account.
+Create a RAM user for yourself as well, give that user administrative permissions, and use that RAM user for all your work.<br>
+By creating individual RAM users for people accessing your account, you can give each RAM user a unique set of security credentials.
+You can also grant different permissions to each RAM user.
+If necessary, you can change or revoke a RAM user's permissions anytime.
+If you give out your root user credentials, it can be difficult to revoke them, and it is impossible to restrict their permissions.

+- **Use Groups to Assign Permissions to RAM Users:**
+Instead of defining permissions for individual RAM users, it's usually more convenient to create groups that relate to job functions (administrators, developers, accounting, etc.).
+Next, define the relevant permissions for each group.
+Finally, assign RAM users to those groups.
+All the users in an RAM group inherit the permissions assigned to the group.
+That way, you can make changes for everyone in a group in just one place.
+As people move around in your company, you can simply change what RAM group their RAM user belongs to.

+- **Grant Least Privilege:**
+When you create IAM policies, follow the standard security advice of granting least privilege, or granting only the permissions required to perform a task.
+Determine what users (and roles) need to do and then craft policies that allow them to perform only those tasks.
+Start with a minimum set of permissions and grant additional permissions as necessary.
+Doing so is more secure than starting with permissions that are too lenient and then trying to tighten them later.<br>
+Alibaba Cloud RAM service comes with a set of pre-defined policies which are called *System Policies*.
+You can find them in your cloud account portal here: https://ram.console.aliyun.com/policies<br>
+Usually, for each service there are two policies defined: One that gives full access, and one that only gives read access to any resource in any region.
+While this may work for some scenarios you might need more fine-granular access policies that are specific to certain resource, to a certain region, or to some specific actions.
+For these scenarios you can define a so-called *Custom Policy*.<br>
+Some built-in system policies you might want to consider (in potentially modified versions) for your account governance are:
+    - *AliyunSupportFullAccess* which grants access to Support Center via Management Console which includes filing support tickets.
+    - *AliyunBSSFullAccess* which grants full access to Billing System via Management Console.
+    - *AliyunBSSReadOnlyAccess* read-only access to Billing System via Management Console.
+    - *AliyunBSSOrderAccess* which grants permission to view, pay, and cancel orders on Billing System.
+    - *AliyunSTSAssumeRoleAccess* which grants access to the API AssumeRole of Security Token Service(STS).
+    - *AliyunRAMFullAccess* which grants full access to the RAM service which includes rights to create, modify and delete users, and specify account policies such as password policies.
+    - *AliyunNotificationsFullAccess* which grants full access to Alibaba Message Center via Management Console.
+    - *AliyunMarketplaceFullAccess*  which grants full access to Alibaba Cloud Marketplace via Management Console.
+    - *AliyunBeianFullAccess* which grants full access to the Alibaba Cloud ICP Filing system at https://beian.aliyun.com

+- **Configure a Strong Password Policy for Your RAM-Users:**
+If you allow users to change their own passwords, require that they create strong passwords and that they rotate their passwords periodically.
+On RAM Settings page of the Alibaba Cloud portal at https://ram.console.aliyun.com/settings, you can create a password policy for your account.
+You can use the password policy to define password requirements, such as minimum length, whether it requires non-alphabetic characters, how frequently it must be rotated, password history checks, and so on.

+-**Enable MFA**
+For extra security, we recommend that you require multi-factor authentication (MFA) for all users in your account.
+With MFA, users have a device that generates a response to an authentication challenge.
+Both the user's credentials and the device-generated response are required to complete the sign-in process.
+If a user's password or access keys are compromised, your account resources are still secure because of the additional authentication requirement.<br>
+Please check https://www.alibabacloud.com/help/doc-detail/119555.htm for details.

 ## Links
 - The Official RAM documentation at https://www.alibabacloud.com/help/product/28625.htm which discusses many aspects of this chapter in more detail and also comes with a Tutorial section that focuses on many common scenarios by giving concrete examples.